Methodology

 The Child Safeguarding Incident Notification System automatically notifies the Department of an incident, and officials manually classify the incident based on the information contained in the notification.
 The details of each notification are stored by the Department.

-If a notification form has missing or inaccurate data entries, the Department will request clarification from the local authority.
-Any subsequent changes to the data are logged by the Department.
+If a notification form has missing or inaccurate data entries, the Department will request clarification from the local authority and ask the local authority to resubmit.
+If resubmitting is not possible, the Department will liaise with the local authority to make manual changes to the data received.

 The data is aggregated by characteristics such as age group, ethnicity, and incident type, for the purpose of internal reporting.
 This allows officials to alert ministers to emerging concerns about particular trends.